BarakRL/Do.this/README.md

 }.catch { this in

-    //catch an error, this will point to the step that triggered the error
-	//every this has an index property and an optional name property print("catched error: \(this.error) from \(this.name ??
+    //catch an error, this will point to the step that triggered the error print("catched error: \(this.error) from \(this.name ??
 String(this.index))")

 }.finally { this in